lukeclarksf/leetcode/docs/index.md

 # Python LeetCode

-This repository holds my Python solutions for various LeetCode problems, typically developed and tested within the Visual Studio Code integrated development environment.
+Here you will find my Python solutions for LeetCode problems, typically developed and tested within the Visual Studio Code integrated development environment.

 Static site generation is done with Python Make Docs.
+Run your code with Pyodide.

 Browse source code here (sidebar to the left) or visit [GitHub](https://github.com/lukeclarksf/leetcode).